moderntribe/square-one/docs/setup/new-project.md

 1. Run `npm run docker:global:start` (Turns on the global containers.
 If you are running multiple projects, this only needs to be run once)
 2. Run `npm run docker:start` (Turns on the local project containers.
 Recommended you start and stop as needed)

+Notes:
+* Local containers will NOT work if the Global containers are not running.

 ## Build SquareOne

 When you spin up the local containers for the first time, the build process is automatically run for you.
 If for any reason you need to run them again, here are the commands: